 So what would you put in your Egg in a Mug Microwave Omelets?

 - 1 ounce meat of your choice

 Spray the inside of a microwave-safe mug with cooking spray (or use a bit of butter or oil.)

 If using vegetables, place desired amount in the mug, microwave for one minute.

-Drop in the eggs, do not stir.
+Drop in the eggs and milk, do not stir.
 Microwave for one minute – until barely set around the edges.
-This may vary a bit depending on the strength of your microwave.
+This may vary a bit depending on the strength of your microwave so watch closely the first time.
 Remove and add any meat or cheese.
-Stir together.
+Stir everything together.

-Place back in microwave and cook for an additional 10 seconds and up to 30.
-This will vary depending on the amounts used.
-Remove from microwave before it is quite “set” as it will continue to cook in the hot mug – and be careful, the mug will be hot.
+Place back in microwave and cook for an additional 30 seconds or so.
+Again, this may vary according to microwave strength and amounts used.
+Remove from microwave before it is quite “set” as it will continue to cook in the hot mug.

 Eat from the mug or turn out to another mug or plate.